dassana-io/enterprise-docs/docs/integrations/webhook/webhook.md

   "webhookName": "$WEBHOOK_NOTIFICATION_NAME"
 }
 ```
-7. Click on `Test` button to make sure the webhook-integration url is valid and meets our url requirements which is explained in () .
+7. Click on `Test` button to make sure the webhook-integration url is valid and meets our url requirements which is explained in [URL Validation](/integrations/webhook/urlvalidations) .
 8. Upon Successful validation, `Test` button will be turned to `Save`.
 9. Upon clicking `Save` button , the webhook-integration will be saved.